IIT-LAND/reval_clustering/docs/source/code_description.rst

 Munkres, J. (1957).
 Algorithms for the assignment and transportation problems.
 *Journal of the society for industrial and applied mathematics*, 5(1), 32-38.

-.. automodule:: reval.relative_validation
+.. automodule:: reval.utils
-   :members: _kuhn_munkres_algorithm
+   :members: kuhn_munkres_algorithm
-   :private-members:
+   :private-members: _build_weight_mat

 The ``reval.best_nclust_cv._confint`` computes 95% confidence interval using ``scipy.stats.t.ppf()`` function.